Beverly Hills Corneal Cross-Linking

-As a leading ophthalmologist in Beverly Hills, California and Huntington Beach, California, Dr. Ronald N. Gaster is on the cutting edge of developments in eye surgery and disease.
+As a leading ophthalmologist in Beverly Hills and Orange County, California, Dr. Ronald N. Gaster is on the cutting edge of developments in eye surgery and disease.

 Corneal cross-linking uses riboflavin eye drops combined with ultraviolet light to stiffen and strengthen the corneal fibers and thus halt the progression of the disease process.

 Dr. Gaster is also a lead investigator in an FDA clinical trial for corneal cross-linking on adolescents down to age 10.
 He was interviewed by EyeWorld during the recent American Society of Cataract and Refractive Surgery meeting.
 Watch his interview below.